Wess Stafford: Career

 Following his graduation from Moody Bible Institute in 1970, Stafford was drafted into the Army.
 His draft number was 21, so while he waited to see if he would be chosen to serve, he drove an ambulance in Chicago.
-Then fluent in English, French, Senari, Jula, Spanish, Czech, German, and Creole, Stafford served four years in the U.S. Army security agency as a Czechoslovakian linguist.
+Then fluent in English, French, Senari, Jula, Spanish, Czech, German, and Creole, Stafford served four years in the U.S. Army security agency as a Czechoslovak linguist.

 After his military service, Stafford worked for a number of relief and development agencies in Haiti until he joined the staff of Compassion International in 1977 and has worked with the ministry, both overseas and at its Global Ministry Center, for more than 30 years.
 He has served as president and CEO since 1993.

 In 1993, soon after becoming president, Stafford experienced what he calls his “Prairie Vision” which led to the revision of Compassion's mission statement and changed the focus of the organization to become advocates for children in poverty.

 As Compassion's president and CEO, Stafford developed programs that have extended the organization's focus beyond child sponsorship.
 He led the launch of the Leadership Development Program and student Alumni Associations in 2010, both of which started in the Philippines.
 Students around the world now call Stafford “Papa Wess.”
 The launch of the Child Survival Program took place under his leadership as well, in Haiti, Peru, India and Ecuador in 2003.

-Stafford desires that his legacy be one of passionate advocacy for children and devotes time speaking about, writing about and championing his belief that every child is precious.
+Stafford wants that his legacy be the advocacy for children and devotes time speaking, writing about and championing his belief that every child is precious.

 “The spirit of a little child is a lot like wet cement.
 When a child is young it takes little effort to make an impression that can last a lifetime.”

 “In the heart of a child, one moment … can last forever.”

 Prior to retirement from his organization, he assisted in an independent research effort which indicated an improvement in the clients which were served by the sponsorship program.
 He has served on the Board of Directors for the National Religious Broadcasters.